 - Representing a family at an inquest into the death of a disabled man who had been in police custody and the care of two NHS Trusts.

 - Acting for the family of a man who died at night in prison in which concerns were raised about the quality of prison healthcare and the level of care provided by the prison guards at night.

 In each concluded case where Adam acted for the family, the Coroner issued a Prevention of Future Death report.

 Adam is instructed by individual registrants, unions (e.g. RCN and MDU) and regulators (e.g. NMC, GMC and BSB) in the full range of fitness to practise hearings including conduct, competence, and health cases, High Court applications and registration appeals.
 Examples of Adam’s experience include cases concerning the death of a patient in a care home; the sexual exploitation of patients with mental health issues; allegations of dishonesty and medication overdoses.

 In 2008, Adam was a Judicial Assistant to the United Nations International Criminal Tribunal for the former Yugoslavia.
 He worked on the case of Popovic et al. (IT-05-88), the seven-handed genocide case concerning the Srebrenica massacre.

 - Attorney General’s Panel of Junior Counsel to the Crown (C Panel)

-- Crown Prosecution Service – General Crime and Extradition (Level 3)
+- Crown Prosecution Service – General Crime, Serious Crime, Fraud, Terrorism and Extradition panels (Level 3)

 - Serious Fraud Office – Prosecution (B List)